Swingfire

 Swingfire was a British wire-guided anti-tank missile developed in the 1960s and produced from 1966 until 1993.
 The name refers to its ability to make a rapid turn of up to ninety degrees after firing to bring it onto the line of the sighting mechanism.
 This means that the launcher vehicle could be concealed and the operator, using a portable sight, placed at a distance in a more advantageous firing position.

 Swingfire entered operational service in 1969 and underwent several major upgrades during its time in service.
-It was used on a number of vehicles including the FV438, FV102 and several truck mountings including the Land Rover.
+It was used on a number of vehicles including the FV438, FV102 and several truck mountings including the Land Rover and Ferret armoured car.
 Concepts adapting it to helicopters, tanks and even hovercraft went nowhere.
 Swingfire remained in service on the FV102 Striker until 2005 when they were retired in favour of man-portable missiles.

 Development

 Earlier efforts

 The British Army was among the first to introduce a heavy anti-tank missile when they introduced the Malkara in 1958.
-The Malkara had a number of problems, among them that the missiles had to be raised into the line of sight for firing, and the missile left a line of smoke from its rocket motor that lingered long enough to point directly back to the launcher.
+The Malkara had a number of problems, among them that the missiles had to be raised into the line of sight for firing, and left a line of smoke from its rocket motor that lingered long enough to point directly back to the launcher.
 Additionally, the guidance system was difficult to use and had limited performance against moving targets.
 Malkara was nevertheless purchased for the airborne infantry to allow them to deal with Soviet armour at long range.

 Desiring a more capable weapon, the Ministry of Supply funded the Orange William development at Fairey Engineering Ltd beginning in 1954.
 The idea behind Orange William was that the launcher and guidance systems were separated by up to 2 km, allowing the launcher to remain far behind the front line while the small and heavily camouflaged guidance vehicle moved forward where it could see the enemy.
 Unfortunately, testing demonstrated the selected guidance system was easily blocked by smoke and dust, making it ineffective on the battlefield.
-With the Chieftain tank appearing to be able to defeat any Soviet design the need for a heavyweight weapon was less pressing and development was cancelled in September 1959.
+Through this same period, the Army was developing the Royal Ordnance L11 120 mm gun for the Chieftain tank, as development continued it appeared it would be able to defeat any Soviet tank design.
+The need for a heavyweight missile was less pressing and development of Orange William was cancelled in September 1959.

 Through the same period, a much lighter man-portable weapon was also being developed, the Vickers Vigilant.
 Based on the experience with Malkara, Vigilant introduced a much improved guidance system.
 While it was still manual, requiring the gunner to watch the missile approach the target, it used a new method of sending corrections to the missile that was far easier for the gunner to use, especially against moving targets.
 Vigilant went on to see widespread use in several nations including the United States.